parimalyeole1/quizzler-flutter-challenge-starting/README.md

 - private and public modifiers in Dart.
 - How to use Dart lists.
 - The difference between var, const and final.
+- use of ListView widget for horizontal scrolling